-&lt;sup>26 Annex to Parliamentary Resolution No. 18/2013.
+26 Annex to Parliamentary Resolution No. 18/2013.
 (III.
 28.)
 Chapter 1 (Introduction)

-&lt;sup>27 Annex to the Framework Strategy, Chapter 2 (Global challenges, external conditions of the national sustainable development transition)
+27 Annex to the Framework Strategy, Chapter 2 (Global challenges, external conditions of the national sustainable development transition)

-- sustainable development impact assessments with substantial public participation; - consultative bodies, such as the National Sustainable Development Council, on regional and even on local levels; - regular monitoring and evaluation of sustainable development with alternative indicators, where several existing indicators of well-being could be used parallel or in combination.
+- establishing constitutional and other institutional constraints in order to protect the interests of future generations; - establishing automatic regulatory mechanisms (such as budgetary debt ceilings) for the same purpose; - social deliberations and the widest possible transparency of the decisions related to sustainable development; - sustainable development impact assessments with substantial public participation;28 - consultative bodies, such as the National Sustainable Development Council, on regional and even on local levels; - regular monitoring and evaluation of sustainable development with alternative indicators, where several existing indicators of well-being could be used parallel or in combination.